gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/workshopUnitTesting.md

 }
 ```

-Complete the test to test implementation of `indexOf`.
+Complete the test to check the correctness of the implementation of `indexOf`.

 ```java
 @Test